kubos/kubos/docs/kubos-standards.md

 - [Clang-format with Atom](https://atom.io/packages/clang-format)
 - [Clang-format with Visual Studio](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format)

 *The following subsections are based on a doc generated 2017-04-18 by Coding Standard Generator version 1.13.*

+### Files {#c-files}

+Each file must start with a copyright notice.

+Header files must have a `#pragma once` statement.
+This causes the file to be included only once.
+If for some reason you encounter a scenario where the pragma statements are not supported, use include guards instead.
+The name used in the include guard should be the same name as the file (excluding the extension) followed by the suffix "_H".

+Example:

+    #pragma once

+    OR

+    #ifndef FILE_H
+    #define FILE_H
+    ...
+    #endif

+System header files should be included with <> and project headers with "".

+Put all #include directives at the top of files.
+Having all #include directives in one place makes it easy to find them.
+Do not use absolute directory names in #include directives.

+Put all #define statements immediately after any #include statements.

+Put all function prototypes after any #define statements.

+### Comments {#c-comments}

+All functions should be fully documented in the header file that they belong to.
+Use the '/** ... */' comment style so that Doxygen can add the function to the generated API documenation.

+The function comment block should include:
+- A brief description of the function
+- The name, type, and purpose of all input variables
+- The name, type, and purpose of the returned value/s

+For example:

+    /**
+     * Read data over i2c bus from specified address
+     *
+     * In order to ensure safe i2c sharing, this function is semaphore locked.
+     * There is one semaphore per bus.
+This function will block indefinitely
+     * while waiting for the semaphore.
+     *
+     * @param i2c i2c bus to read from
+     * @param addr address of target i2c device
+     * @param ptr pointer to data buffer
+     * @param len length of data to read
+     * @return int I2C_OK on success, I2C_ERROR on error
+     */
+    KI2CStatus k_i2c_read(KI2CNum i2c, uint16_t addr, uint8_t *ptr, int len);

+For large and/or complex functions, it is helpful to also include the function comment block just above where the function is actually implemented.
+This way the developer can quickly review what the function is and how it's supposed to work.
+The regular '/* ... */' comment styling is acceptable in this case.

+All code comments should be placed above the line the comment describes, indented identically, as opposed to allowing in-line comments.

+    /* comment here */
+    call_function(do, stuff) /* instead of here */

+Code comments should cover the 'what' and 'why' of the following code, rather than the 'how'.

+Use #ifdef instead of /* ... */ to comment out blocks of code.
+The code that is commented out may already contain comments which then terminate the block comment and causes lots of compile errors or other harder to find errors.

+**However**, code should not be left permanently commented out; "#ifdef 0" is fine when creating and testing code, but has no place in the final product.
+Make sure to remove all dead code before merging changes into the master branch.

+**Do not leave comments like 'TODO' or 'FIX ME' in your final code changes unless absolutely necessary.** Just do whatever it is that you're trying to procrastinate on.
+If you must leave a to-do, THERE BETTER BE A STORY FOR IT IN JIRA AND IT BETTER BE AT THE TOP OF THE BACKLOG.
+"Oh, I'll create a story for it later".
+NO, YOU WON'T. DO IT NOW.

+### Names {#c-names}

+- Constants, enumerators, and macros should be all upper case.
+- All other names should be all lower case.
+- Words should be separated by underscore (_).

+Use sensible, descriptive names.
+Do not use short cryptic names or names based on internal jokes.
+It should be easy to type a name without looking up how it is spelt.
+Exception: Scratch variables used for temporary storage or indices are best kept short.
+A programmer reading such variables should be able to assume that its value is not used outside a few lines of code.
+Common scratch variables for integers are i, j, k, m, n and for characters c and d.

+Use name prefixes for identifiers declared in different modules.
+For example, 'csp\_buffer\_free' indicates that the function belongs to the CSP directory.

 ### Indentation and Spacing {#c-spacing}